-Digital Orientalisms – A Twitter Conference Organised by the Digital Orientalist (#DOsTC)
+Digital Orientalisms 2020 – A Twitter Conference Organised by the Digital Orientalist (#DOsTC2020)

 Inspired by projects, such as the Public Archaeology Twitter Conference, the Digital Orientalist organized its first Twitter Conference in 2019.
-Following the success of #DOsTC and current global mobility issues stemming from the COVID-19 pandemic, the Digital Orientalist, has decided to organize a Twitter Conference which will take place on 31st May and 1st June 2019.
-Below is an explanation of the conference’s theme.
+Following the success of #DOsTC and current global mobility issues stemming from the COVID-19 pandemic, the Digital Orientalist, has decided to organize its second Twitter conference to take place on June 20, 2020.
+Below is an explanation of the conference and its theme.

-The digital humanities are a burgeoning discipline in which Africanists, Middle East and Asia specialists are discovering and building new technological and digital solutions and approaches to the study of the histories, languages, peoples, religions, societies, and cultures of their object of study.
+The digital humanities are a burgeoning discipline in which Africanists, Middle East and Asia specialists are discovering and building new technological and digital solutions and approaches to the study and teaching of the histories, languages, peoples, religions, societies, and cultures of their object of study.
 In light of the COVID-19 pandemic, this year more than ever there is a need to share the digital tools, solutions, and ideas that we use in our teaching, research, and related work.
-There are few means through which fellow scholars and the public can follow research advancements in our interconnected fields, and since many traditional (non-virtual) conferences have been cancelled this year, it is becoming increasingly important to find a space in which we can facilitate the sharing of and engagement with our research, networking, and academic discussion.
-This conference aims to provide a space through which scholars can bring their research in the Digital Humanities to a wider academic and public audience, and discuss and share the digitization of their research and teaching in these uncertain times.
+There are few means through which our fellow scholars and the public can follow research advancements in our interconnected fields, and since many traditional (non-virtual) conferences have been cancelled this year, it is becoming increasingly important to find a space in which we can facilitate the sharing of and engagement with our research, networking, and academic discussion.
+This conference aims to provide one such space through which scholars can bring their research in the digital humanities to a wider academic and public audience, and discuss and share the digitization of their research and teaching in these uncertain times.

-We believe that the format of a Twitter Conference, conducted as it is through a digital platform is highly suited to the Digital Humanities as a field of research.
-Additionally, in times such as these when there are limits on our capabilities to travel, Twitter conferences provide a forum which is inclusive of academics and members of the public, whether they are regular attendees at conferences or whether through whatever circumstances they do not usually have the opportunity to attend conferences in person.
-They allow us to cross international boundaries and unlike traditional conferences there are no financial costs for participants, observers, or organizers.
+We believe that the format of a Twitter Conference, conducted as it is through a digital platform is highly suited to the digital humanities as a field of research.
+Additionally, in times such as these when there are limits on our capabilities to travel, Twitter conferences provide a means through which we can present our research across international boundaries without needing to leave our homes and with no financial costs for participants, observers, or organizers.

-If you have any further questions feel free to contact the Digital Orientalist’s Editor for Japan Studies, James Morris, either through twitter (@JHMorris89) or email (email@example.com).
+If you have any further questions feel free to contact the Digital Orientalist’s Editor-in-Chief, James Morris, either through twitter (@JHMorris89) or email (firstname.lastname@example.org).

-Papers are to be based on original research and will consist of 12-18 tweets during the researcher’s 15-minute time slot.
+Papers are to be based on original research or teaching and will consist of 12-18 tweets during the speaker’s 15-minute time slot.
 We encourage participants to use media (photographs, videos, maps, timelines, pieces of software, art, links etc.) within their papers.

 Reviews are to be similar to classic book reviews in academic journals.
 Scholars should propose to review a book, project, piece of software, piece of hardware, app or other piece of technology within 8 tweets and a 10-minute time slot.
 (Please note that the review format is for discussing the projects and work of other people, your own projects and work should be presented as a paper).